zhaoyafei/design-kit/docs.md

 **A note about card spacing:**
 Because cards are self-contained elements, the top-level `.card` class handles the spacing/gutter inside the card.
 Therefore the only spacing that happens on elements inside cards is margin-bottom to control vertical spacing, defined by `$card-content-margin`.

 - `.card` - Top level class for creating card elements.
-Add `.border-blue` utility to create a blue outline.
+Add `.border-blue` utility class to create a blue outline.
-- `.card-divider` - Use for card headers.
 - `.caption` - To be used inside card headers to show the status or type of a card, if it's a product.
-Add `.new` or `.shortlist` or `.error` to denote status (potentially deprecate use of pills/tags for status).
-- `.card-footer` - Use card footers on cards that have actions associated with them.
-Actions should be default buttons.
 - `.card-button` - This is our old style card action, which was a button embedded into the card itself.
 Potentially deprecated.
 - `.card-section.no-padding` - Use this on image-based cards that take the full-width of the card element.